isomerpages/cris-precise/news-and-events/events/_posts/2025-02-10-post-Rare Disease Day 2025 – Supporting the Rare with Hope.md

 <p>Join us on <strong>Friday 28 February 2025</strong>, for<strong> "Rare Disease Day 2025 – Supporting the Rare with Hope</strong>"
 at KK Women’s and Children’s Hospital, from 1:00 PM to 4:30 PM.</p>
 <p>This outreach event, organised by KKH Genetics Service and SingHealth
-Duke-NUS Genomic Medicine Centre (SDGMC), aims to raise awareness and share inspiring patient journeys from childhood to adulthood, and foster hope for the future.</p>
+Duke-NUS Genomic Medicine Centre (SDGMC) aims to raise awareness and share inspiring patient journeys from childhood to adulthood, and foster hope for the future.</p>
 <p><strong>Register now</strong> to secure your spot!
 Scan the QR code in